Skip to content

 get_mass(web_distance, ideal_density)

-Calculates the mass of the segment at a given web distance.
+Return the mass of the segment at a given web distance.

 Source code in machwave/models/grain/base.py